Certificates of quality

 of lumber that has been dried, under high temperatures, in an oven until it is devoid of

 all water.
-Used to calculate the moisture content of wood.
+Used to calculate moisture content of wood.

 Particleboard core plywood - Plywood that